CamelyDev/Futuralia/README.md

 # Roadmap

 1. Implement the level system and the rebirthing system, so it actually converts into a tycoon game (lol)
+2. Implement the "market" system, so you can sell ores to gain money
-2. Fully implement a modding system, so you can add your own ores and community blocks
+3. Fully implement a modding system, so you can add your own ores and community blocks
-3. Make the horror twist
+4. Make the horror twist
-4. Possibly release this on itch.io
+5. Possibly release this on itch.io